rodriguez-maria/SecretSantaProject/README.md

 * **Maria Rodriguez** - *Initial work* - [rodriguez-maria](https://github.com/rodriguez-maria)
 * **Faisal Rahman** - *Initial work* - [rfaisal](https://github.com/rfaisal)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/rodriguez-maria/SecretSantaProject/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments